• Tools

 Input Parameters:

-• DbId: The ID of the database.
+• DbId: The ID of the Metabase database.
+You can get this ID from:

 Output:

-• Fields (object-array): List of field objects.
+• Fields (object-array): List of field objects from the database.
+Each field object contains:

 Get Many Databases